Blady-Com/gnoga/deps/uxstrings/readme.md

 Here are some ideas:

 - Use memory management as implemented in XStrings from [GNATColl](https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-strings_impl.ads).
-- Use Unbounded\_Strings with UTF-8 encoding.
+- Use Unbounded\_Strings for memory management with UTF-8 encoding.
-- Use Unbounded\_Wide\_Wide\_Strings
 - Adapt the inner implementation to the actual content with 8 bits character encodings, 16 bits or 32 bits.

 ## Tests

 One test program [test\_uxstrings.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings.adb) is provided for UXStrings tests and an other test program [test\_uxstrings\_text\_io.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings_text_io.adb) is provided for UXStrings.Text\_IO tests.

+## Dependencies

+UXStrings library depends on [Strings Edit](http://www.dmitry-kazakov.de/ada/strings_edit.htm) library.
+This latter is also part of [Simple Components](http://www.dmitry-kazakov.de/ada/components.htm) framework available on Alire.
+Get one of these and add the path of strings\_edit.gpr in your GPR\_PROJECT_PATH before building with UXStrings.

 ## Using Alire

-In your [Alire](https://alire.ada.dev) project, add UXStrings dependency:
+In your own [Alire](https://alire.ada.dev) project, add UXStrings dependency:

 `% alr with uxstrings`

-Thus you can import the UXStrings package in your programs.
+Then you can import the Ada UXStrings packages in your programs.

+Note: Alire will take care of dependencies.

 ## Licence